EPHIEPROGRAMMER/hair-salon.github.io/README.md

 # hair-salon

-This is an an app for a hair salon.
+This is an app for a hair salon.
 The owner should be able to add a list of the stylists, and for each stylist, add clients who see that stylist.
 The stylists work independently, so each client only belongs to a single stylist.